 - Fees.
 Dwolla will charge you the following fees for the Dwolla Platform Services.

 - Payment Terms.
-Transaction Fees are charged at the time of the transaction unless otherwise communicated to you in advance in writing.
-All other fees incurred in a calendar month will be charged on or after the 2nd business day of the following month.
+All fees incurred in a calendar month will be charged on or after the 2nd business day of the following month.
 All fees are non-refundable.
 You expressly authorize Dwolla to charge your Dwolla account and/or linked U.S. financial institution account(s) (each, a “Payment Account”) for all fees, expenses, and other amounts owed under this Agreement.
 You are liable to Dwolla for all fees and expenses (including reasonable attorneys’ fees) that Dwolla incurs in collecting, or attempting to collect, fees, expenses or amounts you owe to Dwolla.